 In the first century, of course, many people claimed to be apostles who were not.
 So to separate the false apostles from those actually appointed by Christ, the true apostles were able to miraculously confirm their authority.
 Paul wrote to the Corinthians (some of whom were questioning his apostleship), “The signs of a true apostle were performed among you with utmost patience, with signs and wonders and mighty works” (2 Corinthians 12:12).

-Jesus said that after His resurrection the Holy Spirit would finish revealing to the apostles the things He had only just begun to teach them (John 14:25,26; 16:12-15).
+Jesus said that after His resurrection the Holy Spirit would finish revealing to the apostles the things He had only just begun to teach them (John 14:25,26; 16:12–15).
 So to get all of Jesus’ teaching, we have to study not only what He personally taught, but also what was revealed to His apostles.
 Taken together, this body of teaching is definitive.
 It is authoritative and foundational.
-So we must not say, as many do, that we should ignore the apostles and only study the “teachings of Jesus.”
-We can’t have Jesus without the apostles.
+So we must not say, as many do, that we should ignore the apostles and only study the teachings of Jesus.
+The truth is, we can’t have Jesus without the apostles.
 They were His designated, not-to-be-ignored spokesmen.

 “Jesus chose the twelve apostles for a unique, unrepeatable role in the history of redemption” (John Piper).